Arkarianasa/Scrumalyze/README.md

 <p>Visit <a href="http://localhost:3000">http://localhost:3000</a> in your browser.</p>

 <h2>Evaluation Logic</h2>
 <p>Evaluation logic is handled via Groovy scripts.
 Each script is independent and returns a JSON result based on team data (serialized on the backend).
-New checks can be added without touching application logic – simply by placing new scripts in the evaluation directory.</p>
+New checks can be added without touching application logic – simply by placing new scripts in the Tests directory.</p>